 Here are a few of my favourite items in the Auckland Museum’s Māori collection.

 Auckland War Memorial Museum

 The museum’s full name is the Auckland War Memorial Museum, and the third floor features New Zealand’s military history.
-The rest of the museum is home to natural science, human history, documents and interactive opportunities for children.
+The rest of the museum is home to natural science, human history, documents, and interactive opportunities for children.

 Practical information and tips for visitors to the Auckland Museum:

 - The museum is located in the Auckland Domain, the city’s oldest park.

 - Admission to the Auckland Museum is free for Auckland ratepayers with proof of address, donations requested for other New Zealand residents, and fees for international visitors with discounts for children and families.

 - The museum has a paid parking lot; however, it is a rare day when we have not been able to find free parking on the nearby streets.

 - The city’s main ANZAC Day dawn parade takes place at the war memorial each year.
 Parking is often difficult for this event.